 Thank you for understanding that we file dental insurance as a courtesy to the parents and guardians of our patients.
 We are only in network with SunLife Financial PPO (formally Assurnat Employee Benefits), BCBS PPO of TX, OK, IL, NM, MT and Dearborn National PPO.
-We are not part of any dental network and therefore do not have a contract with your insurance company, only you do.
+We are not part of any other dental networks and therefore do not have a contract with your insurance company, only you do.

 We are not responsible for how your insurance company handles it's claims or for what benefits it pays on a claim.
 We can provide assistance with estimating your portion of the cost of treatment.
 However, at no time can we guarantee what your insurance will or will not cover on each claim that is filed.

 If we have received all your insurance information on the day of your child’s appointment, we will be happy to file the claim for you.
 Please become familiar with your insurance benefits, because on the date of service we will collect your estimated portion.

 If we are unable to verify insurance benefits due to insufficient or inaccurate information, you will be responsible for paying the full amount of your child’s visit.
 By law, your insurance company is required to pay each claim within 30 days of receipt.
 Our office files claims electronically, so your insurance should receive each claim within several days of your child’s treatment.

 You will be responsible for any balance remaining on your account after 30 days, whether insurance has been paid or not.
 We will be glad to send you a refund once your insurance carrier has paid us.

 - Fact #1: No insurance pays 100% of ALL procedures.
 Many parents assume their insurance pays 90% to 100% of all dental fees.
 Most plans only pay between 50% and 80% of the average total fee.
 Some pay more, some less.